Explore more calculators

 Risk of Ruin Calculator

-Estimate the probability of hitting a 70% drawdown threshold based on your win rate, risk per trade, reward ratio, and trade count.
+This calculator uses a Monte Carlo simulation to estimate how often your trading account hits a 70% drawdown threshold based on your win rate, risk per trade, reward ratio, and number of trades.

 Insight: